DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 />
 ```

-In a case of nested data structure use the `getCellData` function to calculate a column value as demonstrated below:
+In the case of nested data structure, use the `getCellData` function to calculate a column value as demonstrated below:

 ```js
 const rows = [